 - Expression of the subgenomic RNA (sgRNA) gives rise to the structural proteins.

-- The capsid is envelopped by budding at the plasma membrane where the virion exits the cell.
+- The capsid is envelopped by budding at Golgi membrane where the virion exits the cell.